jeliceiri/SoftwareDesignPatterns/README.md

 # SoftwareDesignPatterns
-Examples of Software Design Patterns inspired by the Head First Design Patterns Book
+Examples of Software Design Patterns written in Java which are inspired by the Head First Design Patterns Book